vgod/vimrc/README.md

      cd ~/.vim/bundle/command-t
      git pull

-To install a new plugin as a git submoudle, type
+To install a new plugin as a git submoudle, type the followin commands.

+     cd ~/.vim
      git submodule add [GIT-REPOSITORY-URL] bundle/[PLUGIN-NAME]

 HOW TO USE